I do this thing where I think I’m real sick

 3) “Maybe we’ll do some blood tests.”

 What was THIS?
-I don’t get that at my regular doctor; never mind Dr. Crack!
-So all right, then.
+I don’t get that at my regular doctor; and certainly wasn’t expecting it today!
+All right, then.
 I could get down with this responsible health care business.
 He told me to take all clothes off from the waist up, and put the robe on, and the lady nurse would come in to get me so I wouldn’t feel sexually harassed, and then he left the room.

 I wish I’d worn one of my pretty bras, I thought to myself as I prepared for the x-ray room, until I was immediately hit with the realization that if this is what my life had come down to, picking out pretty bras to better impress Dr. Crack, then I might as well take one of those sterile needles in the corner, stick it in my jugular, and call it a day.
 Because that is reaching new lows of patheticity, even for me.